frisen-lab/TREX/README.md

 # Overview

 TREX is an experimental workflow that enables simultaneous lineage TRacking and EXpression profiling of single cells using RNA-sequencing.
+The method is described in the paper [Clonal relations in the mouse brain revealed by single-cell and spatial transcriptomics](https://doi.org/10.1038/s41593-022-01011-x).

 An essential part of this workflow is presented here: the extraction of genetic barcodes or "cloneIDs" from single-cell transcriptomes and the reconstruction of related cells.